martinkearn/Content/Blogs/Smart image resizing with Azure Functions and Cognitive Services.md

   - Azure Functions
 ---

-# Smart image resizing with Azure Functions and Cognitive Services Computer Vision
+# Smart image resizing with Azure Functions and Cognitive Services
 A few days ago I blogged about [Generating thumbnails with the Cognitive Services Computer Vision API](https://blogs.msdn.microsoft.com/martinkearn/2016/05/03/using-the-microsoft-cognitive-computer-vision-api-in-c-and-javascript/).
 The article talked about how we can use the [Computer Vision API](https://www.microsoft.com/cognitive-services/en-us/computer-vision-api) to do _smart_ image resizing in C# and JavaScript.

 Today I'm going to progress this idea with [Azure Functions](https://azure.microsoft.com/en-us/services/functions/).
 We'll explore how to automatically create thumbnail images using the Computer Vision API whenever a new image is uploaded to an Azure Storage account.
 If you have not already seen my [other article on the Computer Vision API](https://blogs.msdn.microsoft.com/martinkearn/2016/05/03/using-the-microsoft-cognitive-computer-vision-api-in-c-and-javascript/), I suggest you take a look at that first.